Solved Problem on Static Equilibrium

 • Weight of the body: W.

-\[ \begin{gather} \vec{F}={\vec F}_{g} \tag{I} \end{gather} \]
+\[ \begin{gather} \vec F={\vec F}_g \tag{I} \end{gather} \]

-In the body acts the gravitational force \( {\vec F}_{g} \) and tension force \( \vec{T} \) on the rope
+In the body acts the gravitational force \( {\vec F}_g \) and tension force \( \vec{T} \) in the rope

-\[ \begin{gather} {\vec F}_{g}=\vec{T} \tag{II} \end{gather} \]
+\[ \begin{gather} {\vec F}_g=\vec{T} \tag{II} \end{gather} \]

-The tension force is transmitted through the rope to the pulley, where the body is attached.
-For the equilibrium of the system the tension force should divide itself between the two sides of the pulley, for each side, we have a tension equal to \( \frac{\vec T}{2} \) acting on the rope.
-The lowest pulley is fixed to another pulley where acts this tension \( \frac{\vec T}{2} \), for the equilibrium of the system the tension should also be divided between the two sides of the middle pulley, for each side, we will have a tension equal to \( \frac{\vec T}{4} \).
-This tension is transmitted by the rope to the pulley fixed on the ceiling, this pulley only transmits the tension from one side to another where the man holds the rope.
-From the expression (II), we have that the gravitational force that will act on the rope at this point will be \( \frac{{\vec F}_{g}}{4} \), a system of two-pulley divides the weight of the load by 4.
-Then from the expression (I) the force that man exerts
+The tension force is transmitted through the rope to the pulley where the body is attached.
+For the system to be in equilibrium, the tension force must be equally divided between both sides of the pulley.
+On each side, we have a tension equal to \( \frac{\vec T}{2} \) acting on the rope.
+The lower pulley is attached to another pulley where acts this tension \( \frac{\vec T}{2} \).
+For the equilibrium of the system the tension must be divided between the two sides of the middle pulley.
+On each side, we will have a tension equal to \( \frac{\vec T}{4} \).
+This tension is transmitted by the rope to the pulley fixed to the ceiling, this pulley only transmits the tension from one side to another, where the man holds the rope.
+Using equation (II), we find that the gravitational force that will act on the rope at this point is \( \frac{{\vec F}_g}{4} \), and a system of two movable pulleys divides the load's weight by 4.
+Thus, from equation (I) the force the man exerts will be

 Figure 1

-\[ \begin{gather} \bbox[#FFCCCC,10px] {F=\frac{F_{g}}{4}} \end{gather} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {F=\frac{F_g}{4}} \end{gather} \]

 Figure 2